 12 Introduction to Matrices

 The lessons so far have been dedicated to exploring the various ways social networks can be represented in graph form, and computing metrics directly from graphs.
 This lesson will focus on using a matrix as a second way of representing networks.
-More accurately, as noted in Chapter 1, matrices are useful way to represent graphs quantitatively, which in their turn, represent networks (flashback to the three-step network shuffle).
+More accurately, as noted in sec-networks, matrices are useful way to represent graphs quantitatively, which in their turn, represent networks (flashback to the three-step network shuffle).

 Networks represented as graphs feel quite intuitive to us.
 Actors are points (nodes) and links or interactions between actors are lines (edges).
 We feel as if we can get a good sense of the network by looking at the pictorial network diagram, with points representing actors and lines representing pairwise links between actors.